Bernie Sanders on Energy Policy

 Bernie introduced the Residential Energy Savings Act in 2013 to provide funding for energy efficiency financing programs that help homeowners and residents invest in retrofits for energy efficiency.
 Bernie was also the architect of innovative weatherization and energy efficiency finance programs via Efficiency Vermont (mentioned above) that help homeowners, small businesses and schools access funding for energy efficiency retrofits.
 Bernie’s efforts have helped over 15,000 Vermont households save on their energy bills in the last ten years.

 Other Bernie-initiated bill proposals include the Low Income Solar Act, the Green Jobs Act, and the Energy Efficiency and Conservation Block Grant Program.
-In collaboration with Rep. Keith Ellison (D-Minn.), Bernie also introduced legislation to close tax loopholes and eliminate other expensive and counterproductive federal subsidies for the oil, gas, and coal industries with End Polluter Welfare Act.
+In collaboration with Rep. Keith Ellison (D-Minn.), Bernie introduced legislation to close tax loopholes and eliminate other expensive and counterproductive federal subsidies for the oil, gas, and coal industries with End Polluter Welfare Act.

-Financial Access to Renewable Energy
+Affordable Renewable Energy

 What policies has Bernie proposed?